Timber Cladding Costs

 • Proof of prior projects is also an important factor when hiring a tradesperson.
 If they have information about previous clients, photos, or even a portfolio of their work, it demonstrates that they are proud of the skill level they can offer.

-• Is there any kind of guarantee offered by the tradesman for the work they're going to do?
-Most will offer to ensure that you are satisfied with the work before they finish it.
-However, it may be worthwhile to look for a tradesperson who offers a five-year or longer guarantee.
+• Is there any guarantee offered by the tradesman for the work?
+Looking for a tradesperson who offers a five-year or longer guarantee may be worthwhile.
 Then, if any issues come up in the future because of flaws in the construction process, you are covered, and they will correct their mistakes at no cost to you.

 FAQs